lloydtwum/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script prints all local variablesand env variables and functions
+this creates a new local variable